ekzhang/jute/README.md

 Double-click to open any Jupyter notebook in a beautiful, streamlined desktop app.
 Run code in 40 languages, either locally or on powerful cloud kernels (with GPUs).
-Enable reactivity for selected cells to spend up exploration.
+Enable reactivity for selected cells to speed up exploration.
 Collaborate effortlessly with real-time multiplayer.

 <p align="center">